testingrequired/testframe/ANATOMY.md

 The run function can run multiple configs allowing you to configure a number of different type of tests.

+#### Exit Codes

+Configs will return an exit code.
+The lowest non zero exit code will be used as the executable exit code.

 ### Config

 A config is a collection of middleware that represents a set of tests: unit tests, end to end tests, api tests.
 The middleware used will define how tests are found, executed and reported.